Nalanum Nandhiniyum

-Nalanum Nandhiniyum (Nalan and Nandhini) is a 2014 Tamil romance film written and directed by Venkatesan R., here making his debut as solo director.
-The film is produced by Ravindar Chandrasekaran under his production house, The Libra Productions.
-The film features Michael Thangadurai and Nandita Swetha in lead roles, while Jayaprakash, Azhagam Perumal, and Soori play supporting roles.
+Nalanum Nandhiniyum is a 2014 Indian Tamil-language romance film written and directed by Venkatesan R, making his directorial debut.
+The film is produced and distributed by Ravindar Chandrasekaran under Libra Productions, his first film under the banner.
+It stars Michael Thangadurai and Nandita Swetha in lead roles, while Jayaprakash, Azhagam Perumal, and Soori play supporting roles.
 The music is composed by Ashwath Naganathan, and the film was released on 11 July 2014.

 Plot

 Duraipandi and Arunachalam have a worsening foe, but Nalan, the son of Duraipandi's sister, and Nandhini, Arunachalam's daughter, have known each other from childhood, love each other, get married, and move to Chennai.
 Nandhini finds work as a teacher.
 Her falling pregnant and losing her job is a wake-up call; Nalan tries and succeeds in breaking into the film industry and becoming a successful director.

+Production

+Nalanum Nandhiniyum is the directorial debut of Venkatesan R and the first film produced by Ravindar Chandrasekaran's Libra Productions.
+The film was shot prominently in Chennai, Erode and Madurai.

 Soundtrack

-The audio launch was held on June 1 at the Victoria Hall in Geneva, Switzerland along with the audios of Thillu Mullu and Sutta Kadhai.
-Behindwoods wrote:"The album houses complex and beautiful melodies, but feels in need of more hooks".
+The music was composed by Ashwath, in his debut.
+The audio launch was held on 1 June 2013 at the Victoria Hall in Geneva, though the tracklist was unveiled a few days before.

-The audio launch in Chennai happened on 19 March 2014.